jonasmue/jonasportfol.io/src/posts/cover-letters-gpt2.md

 teaser: "Tired of writing cover letters?
 This is what it looks like when you have an Artificial Intelligence do it for you."
 ---

-I guess nobody really loves writing cover letters — so why not have an A.I. do it for you?
+Presumably nobody really loves writing cover letters — so why not have an A.I. do it for you?
 I figured it would be a fun experiment to try if that actually worked.
 Research in neural text generation has made big progress in the past two years.
 Especially **OpenAI managed to impress with their GPT releases**.
 However, since they have not released the parameters of their most recent GPT-3^[Brown, T. B., Mann, B., Ryder, N., Subbiah, M., Kaplan, J., Dhariwal, P., ... & Agarwal, S. (2020).
 Language models are few-shot learners. arXiv preprint arXiv:2005.14165.]